 - Never open the oven door while baking choux puffs.

 Choux pastry is made with a few ingredients, including eggs.
-So it naturally has a beautiful egg flavor, plus a buttery undertone.
-The egg mixture makes the puffs puff while baking; it makes the inside of the choux puff hollow.
+So, it naturally has a beautiful egg flavor and a buttery undertone.
+The egg mixture makes the puffs puff while baking, making the inside hollow.

-Grab this amazing recipe to make sugar-free cream puffs.
-Filled with light, no sugar added whipped cream, they make a festive dessert without sacrificing taste.
+Sugar-free cream puffs are filled with light, no-sugar-added whipped cream.
+They make a delicious low-carb dessert while maintaining great taste.
 Small, simple changes in a classic recipe reward you with a delicious French dessert.

 - Total Time: 1 hour, 30 minutes (plus freezing time)